tdslaine/install_pulse_node/README.md

 #### -via Desktop Icon

-if opted to genearte the Desktop icons during initial setup, you should find a `stop docker` icon on your Dekstop
+if opted to generate the Desktop icons during initial setup, you should find a `stop docker` icon on your Dekstop

 -----------------------------------------------------------------